 Select the server and click Next again.

 Now, expand the web server (IIS) role.
 Select the FTP server and click Next.
+Please note you have to install IIS role if you do not see FTP Server role option.

 We don’t need to add any features, so click Next again.
 Click Finish on the Confirmation window.